-YRC and its affiliates ("YRC") are trucking subsidiaries of YRC Worldwide, the product of a merger between Yellow Transportation and Roadway.
-YRC is the single largest contributing employer to both the Pension Fund and the Health and Welfare Fund.
-As previously reported, the Funds' Executive Director informed the Trustees at their March 24, 2009 Meeting that YRC has reported cash flow issues caused by the current decline in the general economy.
-As a result, YRC proposed an arrangement under which portions of its payment obligations to the Funds would be deferred for several months, and the Funds would be given liens or mortgages to secure the deferred obligations.
+As previously reported, YRC and its affiliates ("YRC") are trucking subsidiaries of YRC Worldwide, the product of a merger between Yellow Transportation and Roadway.
+YRC in recent years has been one of the largest contributing employers to both the Pension Fund and the Health and Welfare Fund.
+As also previously reported, the Funds' Executive Director informed the Trustees at their March 24, 2009 Meeting that YRC reported cash flow issues caused by the current decline in the general economy.
+As a result, YRC proposed an arrangement under which portions of its payment obligations to the Funds would be deferred, and the Funds would be given liens or mortgages to secure the deferred obligations.

-In May the Funds entered a Contribution Deferral Agreement ("Deferral Agreement") with YRC.
-Under the Deferral Agreement, the Pension Fund has agreed to defer payment of YRC's pension contribution obligations accrued during January, March, April and May of this year (the "Deferral Period," representing a deferral of contributions totaling approximately \$83 million).
+In May 2009 the Funds entered a Contribution Deferral Agreement ("Deferral Agreement") with YRC.
+Under the Deferral Agreement, the Pension Fund agreed to defer payment of YRC's pension contribution obligations accrued during January, March, April and May of 2009 (the "Deferral Period," representing a deferral of contributions totaling approximately \$83 million).
 The Fund's financial consultant indicated that absent deferral of these contribution obligations, YRC would be in default of loan covenants with its banks; Staff reported that such a default would risk triggering an insolvency and liquidation of YRC, which would destroy any chance of rehabilitating the employer as a healthy contributor to the Funds.

-Some 25 other multiemployer pension plans in which YRC participates have joined in the Deferral Agreement, but the Pension Fund is owed approximately 63% of the contributions deferred under the Agreement.
+Some 25 other multiemployer pension plans in which YRC participates joined in the Deferral Agreement, but the Pension Fund is owed approximately 64% of the contributions deferred under the Agreement.
 2